polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 The above results in a problem, which is that it allows anybody with knowledge about the name of your _"channel"_ to subscribe to that channel and be notified every time messages are published in the channel.
+Socket messages of course might contain sensitive information, not intended for all to see.
 The way this is solved in Magic is by creating a whole range of alternatives for autorisation related to publishing messages.
 What this implies is that the backend needs to choose which type of authorisation it wants to require from clients subscribing to messages, and only if the client fulfills the authorisation requirements the backend requires, the client will be